SyncfusionExamples/react-multiselect-dropdown-with-multiple-columns/README.md

 # React Multiselect dropdown with multiple columns

-A quick-start React project that shows how to configure the multi colums in the Syncfusion React Multiselect dropdown component.
+A quick-start React project that shows how to configure the multi-columns in the Syncfusion React Multiselect dropdown component.

 ## Project prerequisites